DataIntellectTech/TorQ-Crypto/docs/architecture.md

 ![Demo Data Capture](graphics/fullarchitecture.png)

 ### Feed
-The feed is obtained by querying cryptocurrency APIs (RESTful APIs) with a web resquest, and converted to a JSON format which is sent to the feed handler.
+There are several feeds obtained by querying cryptocurrency RESTful API's via .Q.hg, once the JSON is received from our web requests, they are then converted to KDB tables.
-APIs are queried at a default frequency of every 30 seconds, capturing data to a limit of 10 records and sending this data to the tickerplant.
+APIs are queried at a default frequency, capturing data to a pre-determined limit and sending this data to the tickerplant.
+The frequency and market depth may be customised.

 Once data is captured, the feed process will standardise the data.
 This includes converting the exchangeTime to a kdb+ timestamp and ordering bid and ask in a consitent manner.
 To avoid duplication of data and wasting resources, incoming data is compared to the last published batch.
-If data is the same, the last published data reflects the incoming data and therfore new incoming data is not sent to the tickerplant.
+If incoming data is identical to the last published data, it will not be sent to the tickerplant.

 The feed comprises of tables for each exchange, exchange and exchange_top.
 The exchange table consists of data from all exchanges, whereas exchange_top is a record of the best asks and bids.